 Skip to content

 This restored example served in the Italian Army until 1979 when it was returned to the United States.
-It was acquired by Air Heritage on June 1, 1987 and was totally restored back to it’s original Italian colors by the few dedicated members of Air Heritage at that time.
+It was acquired by Air Heritage on June 1, 1987, and was totally restored back to its original Italian colors by the few dedicated members of Air Heritage Aviation Museum.

 Serial #'s